-Students who are enrolled in the Master of Arts degree program with a major in Professional Applications in Anthropology must complete a minimum of 30 credits, 15 which must be earned in anthropology, under Plan B (without thesis).
+Requirements for the Master of Arts Degree in Professional Applications in Anthropology complete a minimum of 30 credits, 15 which must be earned in anthropology, under Plan B (without thesis).
 The student's program of study must be approved by the student's guidance committee.
 Normally students complete the requirements for the Master of Arts degree in two years.